Fred Willard: Sustained success

-He was the voice of a clueless companion to a lazy robot (Martin Mull) in one episode of the series Dexter's Laboratory and guest-starred on the Adult Swim cartoon Tom Goes to the Mayor.
+He was the voice of a clueless companion to a lazy robot (played by Martin Mull) in the 2001 Dexter's Laboratory episode "Lab on the Run", and guest-starred on the Adult Swim cartoon Tom Goes to the Mayor.
 He acted in the Cartoon Network movie Re-Animated and played Vala Mal Doran's "father" in an episode of Stargate SG-1 in 2007.
 He appeared in two episodes of the Adult Swim program Tim and Eric Awesome Show, Great Job!.
-He also starred as the "Boogey Man" in an episode of The Grim Adventures of Billy and Mandy and reprised his role in a 2006 video game and the movie Billy & Mandy's Big Boogey Adventure.
+He also starred as the "Boogey Man" in an episode of The Grim Adventures of Billy & Mandy and reprised his role in a 2006 video game and the movie Billy & Mandy's Big Boogey Adventure.
 His final appearance as "Boogey" occurred in Billy & Mandy: Wrath of the Spider Queen.
 In 2007, he made a guest appearance on the children's TV series Come on Over.
 He also guest-starred on an episode of The Boondocks, providing the voice of "Joe Petto."

 Willard was cast as a sportscaster in the television series Back to You, which premiered on the Fox Network on September 19, 2007.
 He played Shelby Forthright, the CEO of the Buy 'n' Large Corporation, in the first ever live-action speaking segments by Pixar in the animated film WALL-E.

 Willard completed a sold-out run of Fred Willard: Alone At Last!, advertised as a "one-man show" but actually featuring a cast of twelve, and received Los Angeles Artistic Director Awards for Best Comedy and Best Production.
 Willard had several stage roles to his credit, including Off-Broadway performances in Little Murders, directed by Alan Arkin, and Arf, directed by Richard Benjamin.
 His regional roles include Call Me Madam in Chicago and the musicals Promises, Promises, with Jason Alexander, and Anything Goes with Rachel York, both in Los Angeles.
 He starred in Wendy Wasserstein's Isn't It Romantic and off Broadway in Elvis and Juliet.

 On October 5, 2008, he hosted the Nickelodeon Fido Awards.